p-argento/uni/PROG/Semini Slides.md

 ## 1. Divisibility and modular arithmetic (c4.1)

 1. Division
-	1. Division
 2. Properties of divisibility
 3. Div and mod
-2. Congruence Relation
-	1. a $\equiv$ b (mod m)
+4. Congruence Relation a $\equiv$ b (mod m)
-	2. theorem on congruences
+5. theorem on congruences

 ## 2. Primes and Greatest Common Divisors (c4.2)

 1. Primes
-	1. primes
-	3. sieve of erastothenes
+2. sieve of erastothenes
-	4. fundamental Theorem of Arithmetic
+3. fundamental Theorem of Arithmetic
-	5.
-2. Greatest Common Divisor
+4. Greatest Common Divisor
-	1.

 ## 3. Applications of congruences (c4.5)